wolfSSL/wolfssl/IDE/LPCXPRESSO/README.md

 2. Right click in the project exporer window and choose Inport.
 3. Under General choose "Existing Projects into Workspace".
 4. Under "Select root directory" click browse and select the wolfSSL root.
+5. Check the "Search for nested projects" box.
-5. You should see "lib_wolfssl" under "Projects:".
+5. Make sure "wolfssl" and "wolfssl_example" are checked under "Projects:".
 6. Click finish.
-7. Repeat the process but for step 4 choose "IDE/LPCXPRESSO" as the folder.
+7. Download the board and chip LPCOpen package for your platform.
-8. Import the "wolf_demo", "lpc_board_nxp_lpcxpresso_1837" and "lpc_chip_18xx" projects.
+8. Import the projects.
+For example "lpc_board_nxp_lpcxpresso_1837" and "lpc_chip_18xx" are the ones for the LPC18S37.

 To setup this example to work with different baords/chips you will need to locate the LPCOpen sources for LPCXpresso on the NXP website and import the board and chip projects.
-Then you will need to update the "wolf_demo" project properties to reference these projects (C/C++ General -> Paths and Symbols -> References).
+Then you will need to update the "wolfssl_example" project properties to reference these projects (C/C++ General -> Paths and Symbols -> References).
 See the [LPCOpen v2.xx LPCXpresso quickstart guide for all platforms](https://www.lpcware.com/content/project/lpcopen-platform-nxp-lpc-microcontrollers/lpcopen-v200-quickstart-guides/lpcopen-1) for additional information.

 ## WolfSSL example projects:

-1. `wolf_demo` based on the `periph_aes` example.
+1. `wolf_example`.
 It has console options to run the Wolf tests and benchmarks ('t' for the WolfSSL Tests and 'b' for the WolfSSL Benchmarks).

 ## Static libraries projects:

 1. `wolfssl` for WolfSSL.
 The WolfSSL port for the LPC18XX platform is located in `IDE/LPCXPRESSO/lpc_18xx_port.c`.
-This has port functions for `current_time` and `rand_gen`.
-The `WOLF_USER_SETTINGS` define is set which allows all WolfSSL settings to exist in the `user_settings.h` file (see this file for all customizations set).
+This has platform specific functions for `current_time` and `rand_gen`.
+The `WOLF_USER_SETTINGS` define is set which allows all WolfSSL settings to exist in the `user_settings.h` file (see this file for all customizations used).

 ## Important Files